-Mortgage brokerages are companies licensed to assist borrowers to secure a mortgage and to assist lenders in finding borrowers.
+Mortgage brokerages are companies licensed to assist borrowers in securing a mortgage and assist lenders in finding borrowers.
 A mortgage broker oversees each brokerage.
 Mortgage associates need to be registered with a brokerage, and they are typically the brokerage representatives when working with consumers and lenders.

 Your brokerage can choose one of three relationship options: